Max Weisel

 Max Weisel (born November 12, 1991, in Tucson, Arizona) is an American entrepreneur and artist.
 His experience as an iOS app developer predates the release of Apple's App Store.
 He's collaborated with avant garde artist Björk, to produce Biophilia, the first full-length app album.
 In addition his work has been featured in museums such as the New York Museum of Modern Art.
 He is the founder of the San Francisco-based research and development company RelativeWave, which was acquired by Google in 2014.
-After the acquisition of RelativeWave, Max worked as the Head of Material Design Tools at Google until 2016, when he left to found Normal, a virtual reality and augmented reality software company.
+After the acquisition of RelativeWave, Weisel worked as the Head of Material Design Tools at Google until 2016, when he left to found Normal, a virtual reality and augmented reality software company.

 Background and Personal Life

-Max was born in Tucson, Arizona on November 12, 1991.
-After graduating high school, Max attended college in Tucson for a semester before dropping out to establish and run his own tech company.
-In 2011, Max moved to San Francisco.
+Weisel was born in Tucson, Arizona on November 12, 1991.
+After graduating high school, Weisel attended college in Tucson for a semester before dropping out to establish and run his own tech company.
+In 2011, Weisel moved to San Francisco.
 Following the acquisition of RelativeWave by Google, Weisel departed from San Francisco and relocated to New York City.
 Presently, he resides in New York City, serving as the founder and CEO of Normal.